LavirtheWhiolet/gen-text/README.md

 Description
 -----------

-A generator of random texts based on EBNF-like grammars.
+A generator of random texts from EBNF-like grammars.

 Install
 -------